Health care systems by country: Ireland

 All persons resident in Ireland are entitled to health care through the public health care system, which is managed by the Health Service Executive and funded by general taxation.
 A person may be required to pay a subsidised fee for certain health care received; this depends on income, age, illness or disability.
-All maternity services are however paid for by the government, as well as health care of infants under 6 months of age.
-Emergency care is provided at a cost of €120 for a visit to a hospital Emergency Department.
+All maternity services are however paid for by the government, as well as health care of children under 8 years of age.
+Emergency care is provided at a cost of €100 for a visit to a hospital Emergency Department.

 However, the poor quality of public healthcare has led to a large reliance on private health insurance; over 45% of Irish citizens have private cover.
 The Irish healthcare system is often described as being "two-tier" or having a "public–private mix."
 A proposed reform, known as Sláintecare, is being planned; it would provide universal healthcare on the model of the British NHS or other European systems.